openstack/nova/doc/source/runnova/vncconsole.rst

 Configuring the VNC Proxy
 -------------------------
-nova-vnc-proxy requires a websocket enabled html client to work properly.
+nova-vncproxy requires a websocket enabled html client to work properly.
 At this time, the only tested client is a slightly modified fork of noVNC, which you can at find http://github.com/openstack/noVNC.git

 .. todo:: add instruction for installing from package

-noVNC must be in the location specified by --vncproxy_wwwroot, which defaults to /var/lib/nova/noVNC.  nova-vnc-proxy will fail to launch until this code is properly installed.
+noVNC must be in the location specified by --vncproxy_wwwroot, which defaults to /var/lib/nova/noVNC.  nova-vncproxy will fail to launch until this code is properly installed.

-By default, nova-vnc-proxy binds 0.0.0.0:6080.
+By default, nova-vncproxy binds 0.0.0.0:6080.
 This can be configured with:

 * --vncproxy_port=[port]
 * --vncproxy_host=[host]